What makes your teammates lose sleep at night?

 What emerges time and time again follows a similar pattern: almost no post-it group has a single dot, and all fears fall into one of the following bakers’ dozen:

-- Fear of being held accountable where I’m not really responsible or in real control
+- Fear of being held accountable where I’m not responsible or in real control

 - Fear of failure

 - Fear of being underappreciated, or some else taking credit for my ideas

-- Fear of loss of job or other reprisals
+- Fear of loss of a job or other reprisals

 - Fear of loss of respect, reputation or credibility

 - Fear of letting others on the team down

-- Fear of stagnation or chances of a promotion and lack of personal growth
+- Fear of stagnation or chances of promotion and lack of personal growth

 - Fear of conflict, of disagreeing with others, worry about boundaries of what’s appropriate or professional

 - Fear of separation, alienation, being an outsider, upsetting “The Boss,” being labeled “not a team player”